input-output-hk/peras-design/docs/reports/tech-report-1.md

 #### IOSim

-The simulator now only lightly uses IOSim's `io-sim` and `io-classes`, although it originally used them heavily.
+The simulator initially relied heavily on `io-sim` and `io-classes` as it was inspired by similar work based on IOSim, like [hydra-sim](https://github.com/input-output-hk/hydra-sim): Each node would be a separate actor, possibly running several threads.
+We then moved to a much more lightweight use of IOSim's capabilities.

 First of all, IOSim's implementation is currently single-threaded with a centralized scheduler that handles the simulated threads.
 Thus, IOSim does not provide the speed advantages of a parallel simulator.
-However, it conveniently provides many of the commonly used [MTL](https://hackage.haskell.org/package/mtl) instances typically used with `IO` or `MonadIO` but in a manner compatible with a simulation environment.
-For example, `threadDelay` in `IOSim` simulates the passage of time whereas in `IO` it blocks while time passes.
+However, it conveniently provides many of the commonly used MTL (monad transformer library) instances typically used with `IO` or `MonadIO` but in a manner compatible with a simulation environment.
+For example, `threadDelay` in `IOSim` simulates the passage of time whereas in `IO` it blocks while time actually passes.
 Furthermore, the STM usage in earlier Peras prototypes was first refactored to higher-level constructs (such as STM in the network simulation layer instead of in the nodes themselves) but then finally eliminated altogether.
 The elimination of STM reduces the boilerplate and thread orchestration in QuickCheck tests and provides a cleaner testing interface to the node, so that interface is far less language dependent.
 Overall, the added complexity of STM simply was not justified by requirements for the node, since the reference node purposefully should not be highly optimized.
-Additionally, IOSim's event logging is primarily used to handle logging via the [`contra-tracer`](https://hackage.haskell.org/package/contra-tracer) package.
+Additionally, IOSim's event logging is primarily used to handle logging via the `contra-tracer` package.
 IOSim's `MonadTime` and `MonadTimer` classes are used for managing the simulation of the passage of time.

 #### Node interface